Ghost patrol: The scariest things cops have seen on the beat

 I was working at a college that claims to be haunted.
 My partner and I didn't believe any of it.
 We go into Clark Hall which has classrooms and start propping doors open with desks.
 This is around 0200 hours.
 We already walked through and made sure the building was empty.
 Only two stairwells donut wasn't hard to do.

 We are on the third floor.
 I finished my door and wedged a desk in between the door and the frame.
 When I finish I shake it to make sure it's in there pretty secure.
 I go over to help my buddy with his door when behind me the door I was working on opens up and the chair desk combo flings across the room and the door slams.
 He takes off running, jumping landing to landing.
 I still don't think he's ever gone in that building again. — Walter Sonnenberg

 Called to a burglary in progress (day time).
 The owner was in the kitchen and heard someone run upstairs to the third floor (old house and wooden stairs).

 Set up a perimeter around the house.
 I came up with K9.
 Just as I gave K9 warning a perimeter officer saw a hand pull a curtain back on the top floor and relayed the info to me.

 Thinking surely we would be making an apprehension with K9, sent my partner in.
-Long story short nobody found.
+Long story short, nobody was found.

-Officer was 100 percent certain he saw what he saw.
+Officer was 100% certain he saw what he saw.
 The homeowner was confident he heard the running up of 12 steps. — Josh David

 just saying 'hello'